 Ian H. Thorneycroft, MD, PhD

 Dr. Thorneycroft serves as the medical director of Harvest Fertility.
-He has performed In Vitro Fertilization (IVF) since the early 1980’s and practiced Reproductive Endocrinology and Infertility for 40 years.
+He has performed In Vitro Fertilization (IVF) since the early 1980’s and practiced Reproductive Endocrinology and Infertility for over 35 years.

 Dr. Thorneycroft is board-certified in both Obstetrics and Gynecology and Reproductive Endocrinology and Infertility.
 He completed his undergraduate education at the University of California, Berkeley and his MA and PhD at the University of Oregon in Eugene.
 He received his MD from Washington University in St. Louis and residency training in Obstetrics and Gynecology at Los Angeles County-USC medical center and subspecialty training in Reproductive Endocrinology and Infertility at Harbor-UCLA Medical Center.
 He has served as faculty at USC, UCLA, Tulane University and the University of South Alabama.
 He was the chairman of the Obstetrics and Gynecology Department at the University of South Alabama and the director of the Fellowship program in Reproductive Endocrinology and Infertility at Tulane University.
 After completing his Ph.D., he was privileged to be a NIH(National Institutes of Health) fellow in steroid biochemistry at the Worcester Foundation for Experimental Biology, a world-renowned foundation for its research in Reproductive Endocrinology and biology.
-The birth control pill was developed there by Dr. Gregory Pincus.
-Dr M C Chang also at the Worcester Foundation was a pioneer in fertilizing eggs in the laboratory.
+The birth control pill was developed there by Dr. Gregory Pincus and the first human egg fertilized by Dr. M. C. Chang.
 At the Worcester Foundation he was a member of the research group which developed radioimmunoassay for steroid hormones.
-He continued his research at USC with Dr. Dan Mishell and used the recently developed assays to define hormonal changes in the human menstrual cycle, early pregnancy and during contraception.
+He continued his research at USC with Dr. Dan Mishell and used the recently developed assays to define hormonal changes in the human menstrual cycle.

 He has over 120 publications in scientific Journals and about 20 chapters in medical books.
 He has lectured on Reproductive Endocrinology all over the United States and in Canada, Mexico, Costa Rica, Venezuela, Columbia, Brazil, Chile, China, Japan, Singapore, Malaysia, Thailand, Philippines, India, Morocco, New Zealand, Australia, France, Austria, Italy and the United Kingdom.